c-layer/contracts/INSTALL.md

 ### Rates Provider

-The Rates Provider helps contract access to offchain rates.
+The Rates Provider provide offchain rates.
-It can be used also directly to convert a amount from one currency into a different one
+It can be used directly to convert a amount from a currency into a different one

-We will create the Token (TKN) later but we can already set its initial connter value here.
+We will create a Token (TKN) later but we can already set its initial countervalue here.
 ```javascript
 let ratesProvider = await RatesProvider.new("Altcoinomy);
 const currencies = [